dward2/BME547/Assignments/01_tool_setup_git_intro.md

          indicates you are using `bash` shell or a `zsh` shell.
 Generally, if you are running macOS 10.14 or earlier, it will be a `bash` shell.
          With macOS 10.15 or higher, it could be either one.
+       + Note that your terminal window may say something like `zsh is the most recent shell being used`.
+In my experience, you do NOT need to upgrade to the `zsh` shell unless you want to.
        + If you are using a `bash` shell, you will need to make modifications to the `.bashrc` file.
 If you are using a `zsh` shell, you will need to make modifications to the `.zshrc` file.